© Tom Zappala | All rights reserved | License Number 286247 | ABN 27 306 081 547

 There are many things the salon industry promotes which are often nothing more than an attempt to monetise a woman's desire to look and feel good.
 The idea that hair should be cut every 6 weeks is one salon recommendation which is completely ridiculous.
-If a hairdresser cannot design and execute a cut which can support the growth which occurs in just 6 weeks, they simply aren't very skilled or are attempting to have a client come in frequently purely for financial gain.
+If a hairdresser cannot design and execute a cut which can support the growth which occurs in just 6 weeks, they simply aren't very skilled or are attempting to have a client visit frequently purely for financial gain.
 With all but the very very shortest of cuts, designing with growth in mind alleviates the need for such regular maintenance.
 Too, with a longer interval between cuts, a client has the opportunity for greater control over changes in style.

 A great haircut is similar to fine dining or transforming massage experiences.
 Attempting to enjoy these things too often leads to decreased satisfaction in short order.
 As hairdressing is a personal service, supportive practices are vital and lead to the possibility of an enduring relationship between client and practitioner.
 A haircut which grows out well enables the client to appreciate it for a longer period of time, enabling future experiences to be similarly rewarding each and every time.